-The perks of working at The Gant, a pretty laid back premier ski resort in Aspen Colorado, aren’t too shabby.
+The perks of working at The Gant Aspen, a pretty laid back premier ski resort in the Colorado Rocky Mountains, aren’t too shabby.

 It’s been approximately two weeks since I’ve moved to Aspen, Colorado and I figured it was time to reflect upon my decision to move to such a remote location for the winter.